 The second and third most quoted constraints are directly linked to the first one: high transportation costs, reported by producers in Grand Cape Mount, Bomi, Gbarpolu and Nimba; and lack of commercial transport reported in Bomi, Grand Gedeh, Grand Kru and Lofa.
 To cope with high transportation costs, producers sometime hire a vehicle as a group to make the transport more cost-efficient.
 Others increase the price or reduce the quantity of the food commodity in order to recover costs and realize a profit.
-When no commercial transport is available, producers haul goods to markets and use motorbikes or wheelbarrows to transport their goods.
+When no commercial transport their goods.
 Others responded that they keep the goods on the farm and wait for retailers or wholesalers to pass by to buy the produce.